Today's Articles

 Saturnino Orestes Armas Miñoso Arrieta was born in Perico, Cuba, near Havana, the son of Carlos Arrieta and Cecilia Armas.
 His father worked in the fields of the sugarcane plantation on which the family lived.
 His mother had four other children from a previous marriage with her first husband's surname, "Miñoso."
 Her son Orestes became referred to as a "Miñoso," too.
 Eventually, this name became his last name; he legally changed his name to Orestes Miñoso when he became a US citizen.
 Miñoso grew up playing baseball with two brothers and managed his team.

 While working on his father's plantation, he found players and equipment.
 In 1941, he moved to Havana to live with his sister and play baseball there.
 Miñoso played professional baseball as a third baseman in Cuba and the Negro leagues.
 He signed a contract with the team from the borough of Marianao in 1945 for $150 per month and moved into the Negro leagues with the New York Cubans the next season and doubled his monthly salary.
 Batting leadoff for the Cubans, he hit .309 in 1946 and followed up with a .294 average in 1947 as they won the Negro World Series over the Cleveland Buckeyes.
-He was the starting third baseman for the East in the 1947 All-Star Game and in 1948.
+He was the starting third baseman for the East in the 1947 All-Star Game and 1948.

 Following the end of segregation in Major League Baseball, Miñoso signed with the Cleveland Indians organization during the 1948 season and started his minor league career with the Dayton Indians of the Central League, batting .525 in 11 games.
-From there, nicknamed "The Cuban Comet" and "Mr. White Sox", Miñoso went on to become an All-Star left fielder with the first Black Cuban in the major leagues and the first Black player in White Sox history; as a 1951 rookie, he was one of the first Latin Americans to play in an MLB All-Star Game.
-He lived in Chicago, representing the Chicago White Sox as "Mr. White Sox".
+From there, nicknamed "The Cuban Comet" and "Mr. White Sox," Miñoso went on to become an All-Star left fielder with the first Black Cuban in the major leagues and the first Black player in White Sox history; as a 1951 rookie, he was one of the first Latin Americans to play in an MLB All-Star Game.
+He lived in Chicago, representing the Chicago White Sox as "Mr. White Sox."

 Miñoso was an American League (AL) All-Star for seven seasons and a Gold Glove winner for three seasons when he was in his 30s.
 He batted over .300 for eight seasons.
 He was the AL leader in triples and stolen bases three times each and in hits, doubles, and total bases once each.
 Willie Mays (179 steals) and Miñoso (167 steals) have been widely credited with leading the resurgence of speed as an offensive weapon in the 1950s.
 Miñoso was particularly adept at reaching base, leading the AL in times hit by a pitch ten times and holding the league mark for career times hit by a pitch from 1959 to 1985.
 Miñoso, as a defensive standout, led the AL left fielders in assists six times, putouts, and double plays four times each.